gsssrao/youtube-8m-videos-frames/README.md

 #### Download video-ids

 ```
-bash downloadcategoryids.sh <category-name>
+bash downloadcategoryids.sh <number-of-videos> <category-name>
 ```

-This downloads youtube-ids corresponding to the `category-name` under the folder `category-ids`
+This downloads `<number-of-videos>` youtube-ids corresponding to the `category-name` under the folder `category-ids`.
+If you would like to download all the videos specify `<number-of-videos>` as `0`.

 ***Example usage***

 ```
-bash downloadcategoryids.sh The Walt Disney Company
+bash downloadcategoryids.sh 0 The Walt Disney Company
 ```

 Be really careful and don't include any extra spaces after the category name.